kgisl/pythonFDP/units/glossary.md

 ## triple-quoted string
-A string which is bound by three instances of either a quotation mark (”) or an apostrophe (‘).
+A string which is bound by three instances of either a quotation mark (`”`) or an apostrophe (`‘`).
 While they don’t provide any functionality not available with single-quoted strings, they are useful for a number of reasons.
-They allow you to include unescaped single and double quotes within a string and they can span multiple lines without the use of the continuation character, making them especially useful when writing docstrings.
+They allow you to include unescaped single and double quotes within a string and they can span multiple lines without the use of the continuation character, making them especially useful when writing `docstrings`.

 ## tuple

 A tuple is a sequence of immutable Python objects.
 Tuples are sequences, just like lists.
-The differences between tuples and lists are, the tuples cannot be changed unlike lists and tuples use parentheses, whereas lists use square brackets.
+The differences between tuples and lists are:
+  - the tuples cannot be changed unlike lists and
+  - tuples use parentheses, whereas lists use square brackets

 ## Zen of Python
 Listing of Python design principles and philosophies that are helpful in